My Baby is More Than Two Weeks Old. Is It Too Late For Newborn Photos?

 So, if some photographers will photograph babies over two weeks, what are your options if you’ve missed the window?

 First of all, I recommend picking up the phone and calling the photographers you’re interested in having a shoot with.
 Most likely, every website you read will talk about the two-week or ten-day window, as this is the preferred time for newborn photographs, and the best time to achieve the type of work you see on that website.
-But if you pick up the phone and speak directly to each photographer you’ll probably find that some will be happy to photograph slightly older babies.
+But if you pick up the phone and speak directly to each photographer you’ll probably find that some will be happy to photograph slightly older babies and some may offer special sessions for older newborn babies.

 Now you might be wondering, how old is too old?
 And this answer really depends on the individual photographer.
 For some it may be three weeks or four weeks.
-For others it could be slightly older.
+For others it could be six or eight.
 That’s why I recommend speaking to each photographer individually.

 If you find that all of the photographers think your baby is too old for posed photographs, or don’t have any availability to photograph them you have two other options:

-2. Waiting a month or two longer until your baby is three months old: By three months babies are typically more settled, able to hold their head steady and have started to smile and engage with others.
+2. Waiting a month or two longer until your baby is three to four months old: By three to four months babies are typically more settled, able to hold their head steady and have started to smile and engage with others.
 This is an ideal time for photographing babies and is particularly popular with families who have missed the opportunity for a newborn photo shoot.